tud-hri/joan/docs/modules-carlainterface.md

     .../modules/carlainterface/carlainterface_agentclasses/<YOUR_AGENT_TYPE_FILE>.py

 Now that you have this file you need to make the same sort of structure as the `ego_vehicle.py` file.
-Ofcourse the exact implementation depends very heavily on what you desire this agent to do or be.
-However the file should contain the following classes:
+Of course, the exact implementation depends very heavily on what you desire this agent to do or be.
+However, the file should contain the following classes:

 - `<YOUR_AGENT_TYPE_NAME>SettingsDialog`
 - `<YOUR_AGENT_TYPE_NAME>Process`
 - `<YOUR_AGENT_TYPE_NAME>Settings`

 If you are a well-versed python programmer you can just look at the ego_vehicle implementation and make your own version of what you need.
-However if you are not, it might be easier to (for now) copy these classes from the `ego_vehicle.py` file, make it error free and then start making your changes.
-Once you have these classes implemented you have 3/7 elements you need as mentioned earlier.
+However, if you are not, it might be easier to (for now) copy these classes from the `ego_vehicle.py` file, make it error-free, and then start making your changes.
+Once you have these classes implemented, you have 3/7 elements you need as mentioned earlier.

 ### Step 3.
 Adding/copying the ui files.

 #### SettingsDialog ui file

 This step might be a bit difficult.
 We would recommend using some sort of UI generating program to create your dialogs (ui files).
 We used [QtDesigner](https://build-system.fman.io/qt-designer-download){target="_blank"} for JOAN.
-Just to begin its a good idea to find the `ego_vehicle` ui files, and open them in QtDesigner (click for enlargement):
+Just to begin it’s a good idea to find the `ego_vehicle` ui files, and open them in QtDesigner (click for enlargement):

 [ ![](imgs/modules-carlainterface-qtdesigner.PNG) ](imgs/modules-carlainterface-qtdesigner.PNG){target="_blank"}

-In QtDesigner we can add groupboxes, buttons, labels etc. Anything you need to make a proper settings dialog.
-In the right top corner you must name your objects sensible names so you can easily distinguish what is what.
-For example if you would like to add a combobox that decides the color of the car you could add a
+In QtDesigner we can add group boxes, buttons, labels, etc. Anything you need to make a proper settings dialog.
+In the top-right corner, you must name your objects sensible names so you can easily distinguish what is what.
+For example, if you would like to add a combo box that decides the color of the car you could add a
 Combobox and name it `combobox_carcolor`.

 If we have also included `carcolor` as a setting we can then in the `<YOUR_AGENT_TYPE_NAME>SettingsDialog` add something like: